awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-version-migration.md

 + `get-upgrade-status` \(`GetUpgradeStatus`\)
 + `get-upgrade-history` \(`GetUpgradeHistory`\)

-For more information, see the [AWS CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/) and [Amazon Elasticsearch Service Configuration API Reference](es-configuration-api.md)\.
+For more information, see the [AWS CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/) and [Configuration API reference for Amazon Elasticsearch Service](es-configuration-api.md)\.

-## Using a Snapshot to Migrate Data<a name="snapshot-based-migration"></a>
+## Using a snapshot to migrate data<a name="snapshot-based-migration"></a>

 In\-place upgrades are the easier, faster, and more reliable way to upgrade a domain to a later Elasticsearch version\.
 Snapshots are a good option if you need to migrate from a pre\-5\.1 version of Elasticsearch or want to migrate to an entirely new cluster\.

 The following table shows how to use snapshots to migrate data to a domain that uses a different Elasticsearch version\.
-For more information about taking and restoring snapshots, see [Creating Amazon ES Index Snapshots](es-managedomains-snapshots.md)\.
+For more information about taking and restoring snapshots, see [Creating index snapshots in Amazon Elasticsearch Service](es-managedomains-snapshots.md)\.

 ****